What's driving the demand for listed infrastructure?

 In addition to high-level spending requirements, there are also several structural growth themes at play across the infrastructure investment universe.
 For example:

 Renewable energy: Limiting climate change, reducing carbon dioxide emissions and improving energy efficiency is also creating significant investment opportunities.
-Bloomberg estimates US$11.5 trillion will be invested in new power generation from now through 2050, with a significant portion of that being directed at renewables.4
+Bloomberg estimates US$11.5 trillion will be invested in new power generation from now through 2050, with a significant portion of that being directed at renewables.4 At the United Nations energy summit in September, 2021, more than US$400 billion in new finance and investment was committed by governments and the private sector during the UN High-level Dialogue on Energy.5

 In each of the examples above, owners of critical infrastructure assets are poised to benefit from positive structural trends.
 Given that sourcing growth opportunities in this late-cycle economic environment has become increasingly challenging, infrastructure presents a compelling choice.